Ramseyxlil/Text_Sentiment_analysis/README.md

 ## Introduction

-Welcome to the AI Text Sentiment Analysis API documentation!
-This API allows you to perform sentiment analysis on textual content, providing detailed sentiment analysis reports and insights.
-Whether you're a developer building sentiment analysis tools or an organization looking to understand the sentiment of your text data, this API is designed to meet your needs.
+This API provides a powerful tool for analyzing the sentiment of text data.
+It helps you understand the overall sentiment (positive, negative, or neutral) and detailed sentiment breakdowns (joy, sadness, anger, etc.) within your text.

+## Authentication

+This API is currently stateless and does not require any form of authentication.

 ## Base URL